Recommended hardware

 variants are faster than the equivalent non-tiny model, some known examples are below:

-Name | Inference Speed |
+Name | YoloV7 Inference Time | YOLO-NAS Inference Time |

 GTX 1060 6GB | ~ 7 ms |